 CHILD ABUSE PREVENTION SERVICE

 Visit our Resources section to download and print: posters, fact sheets, brochures, carry cards, and other useful materials.
-These free, high-quality resources have been developed to help children, their parents, their schools and entire communities to tackle child abuse and keep kids safe!!
+These high-quality resources have been developed to help children, their parents, their schools and entire communities to tackle child abuse and keep kids safe!!
 Selected resources are also available in: Mandarin, Korean, Arabic, Italian and Greek.

 CARER AND PARENT SUPPORT